What is Psychosynthesis counselling?

 Such space also offers an opportunity to explore:

-To assist your self-exploration, I might at times invite particular techniques
+To assist this unique self-exploration, I might at times invite particular techniques

 which will aim to help you have an overview of your current conflict and what may be asked of you.